shenxn/protonmail-bridge-docker/README.md

 GitHub: [https://github.com/shenxn/protonmail-bridge-docker](https://github.com/shenxn/protonmail-bridge-docker)

+## ARMv7 Builds

+Currently there is a problem building the new parser targeting 32-bit architectures (i.e. `arm/v7`).
+The latest working build is `1.4.5-build`.
+Therefore, if you are using an `arm/v7` device like Raspberry Pi, do not upgrade to newer version.
+More information about the problem can be found [here](https://www.reddit.com/r/ProtonMail/comments/jvzm12/issue_building_bridge_150/).
+If you have any idea on how to fix this, a PR is welcome.

 ## ARM Support

 We now support ARM devices (`arm64` and `arm/v7`)!
 Use the images tagged with `build`.
 See next section for details.